frederic-perez/AmE-dictionary/data/dictionary.md

 __divine__ _v_ :four: (divining) __1__ To foretell, especially by divination. __2__ To guess or know by inspiration or intuition: _somehow divined the answer despite not having read the assignment._ __3__ To locate (underground water or minerals) with a divining rod; douse.
 __diving__ _v_ _Pogba received a yellow card for diving in the first half of the match._
 __divisive__ _adj_ _He is more interested in spouting divisive sound bites._
-__divot__ _n_ :three: A divot is a little chunk of grass or turf that gets dug out of the ground.
+__divot__ _n_ :four: A divot is a little chunk of grass or turf that gets dug out of the ground.
 Playing golf creates many divots.
 __divulge__ _v_ /dɪˈvʌldʒ, daɪ-/
 __divvy up__ _v_
 __divvy__ _v_ :two::hammer: